-Sarah Town is a musician, dancer, capoeirista, teacher, scholar, and mom.
+Sarah Town is a musician, dancer, capoeirista, researcher, teacher, and mom.
 Her interdisciplinary music/ dance research focuses on the histories, aesthetics, and circulation of Cuban popular dance culture.
 Her published work appears in Americas: A Hemispheric Music Journal, Ethnomusicology, and Studies in Spanish and Latin American Cinemas, and her lecture on gender in Cuban social dance cultures is available on YouTube.
-Alongside her scholarship, Sarah practices, teaches, and performs Cuban popular music and social dance, and Brazilian capoeira.
-She currently serves as a Lecturing Fellow in the Thompson Writing Program at Duke University, where she teaches courses on undergraduate research and writing that focus on popular music and dance and improvisational practices in Afro-diasporic and Latinx cultures.
+She lives in Durham, North Carolina, where she teaches piano, voice, and dance/ movement; leads a Latin jazz combo; and consults with local organizations on development and communications projects.

 Digital and Public Scholarship